2015 ILDA Awards Banquet presentation in Dubai

 For various reasons, the CAA was not given between the years 1994 and 2003.

-A list of past Career Achievement Award winners is here.
+A list of Career Achievement Award recipients is here.

 ILDA Awards are presented each year at the Awards Banquet, held during the annual ILDA Conference.
 Selected winners are shown -- usually the first place entries, and laser entries.
 All winners come up to receive their awards and briefly speak.

-First place winners receive a trophy in the shape of the ILDA logo.
+First place winners receive a trophy with the ILDA logo.
 Winners of lower places receive smaller trophies or plaques.

 Prior to 2013, a videotape or DVD was usually prepared of the winning entries.
 Since 2013, Awards Banquet attendees receive a USB drive with all winning videos.
 We also publish online a page listing all winners, such as this one from 2020.
 It includes links to the booklet handed out at the Awards Banquet, which has additional details about the credits and descriptions of the winners.
 We usually upload winning entries to ILDA's YouTube channel.